24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 - permitted only after approval has been obtained.

 In general, approval is required to change the use of land or a building (for example, from a house to a commercial office) or to erect any substantive structure, such as a building, on land.
-Failing to obtain approval where it is required is a criminal offence and may also entitle an authority to issue an order requiring you to stop using the land for an unapproved purpose or to demolish any structures built without approval.
+Failing to obtain approval where it is required is an offence and may also entitle an authority to issue an order requiring you to stop using the land for an unapproved purpose or to demolish any structures built without approval.

 If approval is required to change the use of land or erect a structure, then:

-- an environmental impact assessment (which involves making an assessment of the potential environmental impacts of carrying out a particular project or development) may be required to be carried out; and
+- an environmental assessment (which involves making an assessment of the potential environmental impacts of carrying out a particular project or development) may be required to be carried out; and

 Each state and territory has enacted laws which aim to control pollution and regulate waste.